Up top: Guardians own No. 1 pick in upcoming MLB draft, a selection that could alter team's future

 As is almost always the case, money will shape the Guardians' decision.

-Cleveland will have a record $18.3 million to spend on 21 picks, with $10.5 million as the assigned slot value for the first pick.
-The team can use the money as it wishes, but can't exceed the slot value or face penalties.
+Cleveland will have a record $18.3 million bonus pool to spend on 21 picks, with $10.5 million as the assigned slot value for the first pick.
+The team can use the money as it wishes but can't exceed the bonus pool or face penalties.

 It's a much more complicated system than used by the NFL or NBA and will require some financial strategy, something Antonetti, general manager Mike Chernoff and their staffs usually excel at.